What Is the W-8BEN-E Form? A Guide for Non-US Small Businesses

 Organization status refers to whether the business is a foreign government, publicly traded company, nonprofit company or otherwise.

-Tax treaty benefits can only be claimed if there’s a tax treaty between the U.S. and the country where the business is a tax resident.
+Tax treaty benefits on income can only be claimed if there’s a tax treaty between the U.S. and the country where the business is a tax resident.
 The United States has tax treaties with countries such as Canada, the United Kingdom, Ireland, Mexico and Australia.
 A full list is available on the IRS website.

 If a tax treaty isn’t in place, non-U.S. entities have to pay 30 percent tax on their U.S. earnings, according to the IRS.

-If you don’t submit a W-8BEN-E to your US client, 30 percent of your income is subject to withholding, regardless of whether your country has a tax treaty with the U.S.
+If you don’t submit a W-8BEN-E form to your US client, 30 percent of your income is subject to withholding, regardless of whether your country has a tax treaty with the U.S.

 Does the W-8BEN-E Expire?